Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Simulation examples

 \subsection{Bayesian CoDa GAM}

-This second example considers CoDa in $\mathcal{S}^3$.
+This second example considers CoDa in $S^3$.
 A total of 100 realizations were generated from a bivariate Gaussian distribution with the following structure:

 where $f_1^d(xs_{1n})$ denotes a univariate smooth function for the $d$th ilr coordinate and covariate $xs_{1n}$ in the $n$th observation, and $f_2^d(xs_{2n}, xs_{3n})$ denotes a bivariate smooth function for the $d$th ilr coordinate and covariates $xs_{2n}$ and $xs_{3n}$.
-The covariates $xs_{kn}$, with $k = 1, \ldots, 3$, were simulated from a Uniform$(0,1)$ distribution.
+The covariates $xs_{kn}$, with $k = 1,\ldots,3$, were simulated from a Uniform$(0,1)$ distribution.
 The functions were defined as

-It is worth noting that \autoref{eq:GuWahba} corresponds to one of the components of the classic four-term additive model introduced by \cite{guwahba1991}, widely used as a benchmark for testing smooth term recovery.
-It was simulated using the function \texttt{gamSim} from the R package \texttt{mgcv} \citep{wood2017}.
+It is worth noting that \autoref{eq:GuWahba} corresponds to one of the components of the classic four-term additive model introduced by Gu and Wahba \cite{guwahba1991}, widely used as a benchmark for testing smooth term recovery.
+It was simulated using the function \texttt{gamSim} from the R package \texttt{mgcv} \cite{wood2017}.
 The same R package was used to simulate two bivariate smooth functions:

 All functions were subsequently centered.
-The standard deviations and correlation parameter were set to $0.05$, $0.03$, and $0.5$, respectively.
-Finally, applying the inverse ilr transformation allowed us to map the data to $\mathcal{S}^3$ (see \autoref{fig::simplex_tetra_sim_spl}).
+The standard deviations and correlation parameter were set to 0.03, 0.05, and 0.5, respectively.
+Finally, applying the inverse ilr transformation allowed us to map the data to $S^3$ (see \autoref{fig::simplex_tetra_sim_spl}).
 The main objective of this example is to reconstruct the nonlinear functions.

 For inference, we adopted the same functional structure as in the data-generating mechanism, replacing $f_1^d(\cdot)$ with $s^d(\cdot)$ to represent univariate penalized P-splines, and $f_2^d(\cdot)$ with $t^d(\cdot)$ to denote tensor-product smooths based on P-spline bases.
-Gaussian priors with mean zero and standard deviation 10 were specified for the smooth coefficients.
-For the standard deviations and correlation matrix, we again used default priors: specifically, a half-Student-\emph{t} distribution with 3 degrees of freedom for the standard deviations, and a LKJ prior with regularization parameter set to 1 for the correlation matrix.

-The fitted model successfully recovers the underlying smooth effects, as illustrated in~\autoref{fig:s_sim_splines} and~\autoref{fig:t_sim_splines}.
-Additionally, \autoref{fig:variances_sim_splines} shows the posterior distributions of the standard deviations and correlation parameter, confirming that the true values are well captured by the model.
+Both were specified with basis dimensions of $k=5$ and $k=10$, compared in the sensitivity analysis below.